molily/molily.de/_posts/2020-11-21-testing-angular.md

 This is the duty of **container Components**.
 These high-level Components bring multiple low-level Components together.
 They pull data from different sources, like Services and state managers, and distribute it to their children.

 Container Components have several types of dependencies.
 They depend on the nested child Components, but also Injectables.
-These are classes, functions, objects etc. provided via dependency injection, like Services.
+These are classes, functions, objects, etc. provided via dependency injection, like Services.
 These dependencies make testing container Components complicated.

 There are two fundamental ways to test Components with children: